tai1nguyen/dnd-gadgetzan-gazette/about/shops.md

 This general store is nothing more than a large warehouse. **Gil Moore**, a former mercenary turned merchant, runs this shop.
 Gil is a muscled from his years of service and is friendly towards all customers that visit his business.
 Gil has connections with a slew of peddlers, allowing him to keep his shop inventory full and varied.

 #### Services
 At Odds and Ends, patrons can find almost all types of mundane adventuring gear.
-Occasionally, and for a limited time only, Gil will have in stock exotic weapons and armors procurred from his business connections.
+Occasionally, and for a limited time only, Gil will have in stock exotic weapons and armors procured from his business connections.

 ### The Bent Nail [^](#content)
 A small wooden sign above this shop's main door is bare except for a large, bent nail sticking out of it.
 The front room contains displays of ornate wooden furniture, as well as a selection of bows and crossbows.
 The wall behind the counter is lined with rows of finely carved wooden canes, quarterstaffs, and shields. **Talisolvanar "Tally" Fellbranch**, the owner and chief artisan of the Bent Nail, is a male half-elf carpenter and woodcarver.